MegaMosquito/atomicpi-oled/README.md

 # atomicpi-oled

 This repo enables you to show status on an OLED display on an atomicpi.
-My atomicpi is running their ubuntu 18.04 image, and this code uses bitbanged I2C to drive a 0.96 inch OLED screen.
+My atomicpi is running the Digital Loggers ubuntu 18.04 image, and this code uses bitbanged I2C to drive a 0.96 inch OLED screen.
 It looks like this:

 ![atomicpi-oled-photo](https://raw.githubusercontent.com/MegaMosquito/atomicpi-oled/main/atomicpi-oled.jpg)